Chillu1/ModiBuff/README.md

 # Installation

-Currently the library on NuGet and will be coming to Godot Asset Library and Unity Asset Store soon.
+Currently the library is on [NuGet](https://www.nuget.org/packages/ModiBuff/) and [Godot Asset Library](https://godotengine.org/asset-library/asset/2166), it will also be coming to Unity Asset Store soon.

 ## Step by step installation